How to Spend One Week in Croatia

 Split should not be missed on any Croatia itinerary – it is one of the most famous and popular cities, and this is for a reason.
 Yes, it gets crowded (even in the shoulder seasons because of the cruise ship tourists), but it is still worth a visit.

-Even if you only visit for a day you will find plenty of things to do (though, I personally think 1 or 1.5 days is absolutely fine if you don’t have endless time in Croatia).
+I personally think 1 or 1.5 days is absolutely fine and enough if you don’t have endless time in Croatia).
 One of the reasons for Split´s popularly is because it was one of the filming locations for Game of Thrones and hence has become of the best places to visit in Croatia.

 Things to do in Split: